luniehq/lunie/README.md

 #### Building without Docker

-You can also skip docker for bundling the Electron application.
-You loose deterministic builds.
+You can also skip docker for bundling the Electron application but the builds will no longer be deterministic.

 ```bash
 node tasks/build/build.js --os darwin --binaryPath $GOPATH/bin/gaiacli